RohanKatyayani/Data-Structures-Algorithms-DSA/README.md

 - **24th September 2025 (BST Advanced – Part 3)**
   - ✔️ Check if two BSTs are identical
   - ✔️ Convert BST to Doubly Linked List
   - ✔️ Find Ceiling (lowest value ≥ key) in BST

+- **4th October 2025 (Binary Tree Advanced – Part 1)**
+  - ✔️ Diameter of a Binary Tree
+  - ✔️ Lowest Common Ancestor (LCA) in a Binary Tree
+  - ✔️ Check if a Binary Tree is Balanced

 *(Updates will be pushed here 🚀)*